Getting a migraine diagnosis can be a long and winding journey. Know the road ahead and you’re less likely to get lost along the way.

 Step 1: You neglect to tell your doctor about your headaches.
 The stigma around migraine is so powerful that people suffer headaches and other symptoms for years — maybe even since childhood — without questioning or complaining, least of all to their doctors.
 An estimated 60 percent of migraine patients never see their primary for help with their condition.
 And when patients do bring it up, it’s often an afterthought late in the visit, in what doctors call a “doorknob diagnosis”: As the doctor puts a hand on the doorknob to leave, the patient will offer, “By the way, I’ve been having these headaches…”

 Step 2: Your primary doctor doesn’t take it seriously.
 Many people with migraine initially feel shrugged off by a doctor.
-They may not see the significance of your headache for all the reasons society misjudges it: After all, you don’t look sick, there doesn’t seem to be a pressing emergency, plus the doctor may have more urgent cases to get to.
-Sometimes that seemingly unconcerned doctor might prescribe a migraine medicine to test out a diagnosis, but if the meds don’t work, the patient often won’t follow up, thinking the doctor either isn’t interested or can’t help.
+Because so many doctors lack migraine knowledge, they may not see the significance of your headache for all the reasons society misjudges it: After all, you don’t look sick, there doesn’t seem to be a pressing emergency, plus the doctor may have more urgent cases to get to.
+Sometimes that seemingly unconcerned doctor might prescribe a migraine medicine to test out a diagnosis.
+But if the meds don’t work, the patient often won’t follow up, thinking the doctor either isn’t interested or can’t help.

 Step 3: You see lots of doctors.
 In their dogged quest for answers, people with migraine often wind up consulting many specialists, including ear, nose and throat doctors; eye doctors; gastroenterologists, immunologists and chiropractors.
 In the process of seeing all those doctors…